 ***careful if you’re on the bus***

 You probably don’t need me to tell you that penises have two main functions: peeing and cumming.
-A penis needs to be hard in order to cum and it is very very difficult to pee when the penis is really hard.
+A penis needs to be hard in order to ejaculate.
+It is very very difficult to pee when the penis is erect.
+This is because the internal sphincter of the bladder spasms when the penis is erect and that traps the urine inside the bladder.

 Erections can happen when someone is feeling really turned on but can also happen at other times.
-In the morning when testosterone is at a high level (aka ‘morning glory’), or in a classroom or on a bus.
-This can be embarrassing but there are ways that they can be hidden – hands in pockets, sitting down, pulling top down or even wearing two pairs of pants if it happens a lot.
+During sleep (and waking up from sleep), or in a classroom or on a bus.
+This can be embarrassing but there are ways that they can be hidden.
+Hands in pockets, sitting down, pulling top down or even wearing two pairs of pants if it happens a lot.

 Sometimes erections don’t happen when we really want them too.
 Even when someone is really turned on and wanting sex sometimes they can get the flop.
 This can happen for medical reasons: but usually it’s a temporary problem that is often caused by not being relaxed.
 This can be because of stress generally, worries about ‘performance’ (ironically worrying about staying hard can make it harder to stay hard), anxiety about being seen naked or about safer sex.
 Any kind of tension or anxiety can make an erection go away.